Reimittv/Super-Duper-Kaizo-IronMON/README.md

 Pre-Safari remains virtually unchanged, the only differences are quality of life improvements to make pivoting more enjoyable.

 The major shift happens at the Safari Zone.
-You now engage in Safari 'Recruitment' where you keep your original Pokémon and find a new team member in the Safari Zone.
+You now engage in Safari 'Recruitment' where you keep your original Pokémon and find a new team member.

-Once you have both of your Pokémon, a special NPC switches all remaining trainers to doubles battles and adds an extra Pokémon to their team where possible.
+Once both Pokémon are ready, a special NPC switches all remaining trainers to doubles battles and adds an extra Pokémon to their team where possible.
 From then on, you'll be playing Super Kaizo Doubles.